These meatballs. Ohhhhh Mah Gawd. This tempting adulteress Broken Meatball Sub Sandwich will lure you with just one look.

 More great recipes at www.thekitchensnob.com!

 I know the pics below aren’t in great focus but I wanted to show some of the steps for browning the meatballs.

-This is after I’ve put the meat in and broken the meat up with a silicone spatula.
+This is after I’ve put the meat in and broken the meat up with a silicone spatula, like this one (affiliate link).
 After I break it up, I season it one more time with ground sea salt.